Penn1084/alx-system_engineering-devops/0x01-shell_permissions/README.md

- su is a script that switches the current user to another user e.g betty
+ whoami is a script that prints the effective username of the current user.